Ransomware : Your Crippling Information Technology Catastrophe

-Ransomware has become an escalating cyber pandemic that represents an extinction-level danger for businesses of all sizes poorly prepared for an assault.
-Different iterations of ransomware such as Reveton, CryptoWall, Bad Rabbit, SamSam and MongoLock cryptoworms have been running rampant for a long time and still inflict harm.
-Modern versions of ransomware like Ryuk, Maze, Sodinokibi, DopplePaymer, LockBit and Egregor, along with more unnamed viruses, not only do encryption of on-line data but also infect most configured system backup.
-Files replicated to off-site disaster recovery sites can also be rendered useless.
-In a vulnerable environment, this can make automated restoration impossible and basically knocks the entire system back to square one.
+Crypto-Ransomware has become a modern cyberplague that represents an existential threat for businesses unprepared for an attack.
+Different versions of ransomware like the CryptoLocker, CryptoWall, Locky, NotPetya and MongoLock cryptoworms have been replicating for a long time and still cause damage.
+Newer variants of ransomware like Ryuk, Maze, Sodinokibi, DopplePaymer, Conti and Nephilim, as well as more as yet unnamed newcomers, not only do encryption of online data but also infect many configured system backup.
+Files synchronized to off-site disaster recovery sites can also be ransomed.
+In a vulnerable environment, it can render automated recovery useless and effectively sets the datacenter back to square one.

-Retrieving applications and data after a ransomware event becomes a sprint against time as the targeted business tries its best to contain the damage and eradicate the ransomware and to restore mission-critical activity.
-Due to the fact that crypto-ransomware requires time to spread, penetrations are frequently sprung on weekends, when successful attacks tend to take more time to uncover.
-This multiplies the difficulty of rapidly mobilizing and coordinating a knowledgeable response team.
+Getting back programs and information after a ransomware outage becomes a race against the clock as the victim struggles to stop lateral movement and cleanup the ransomware and to restore mission-critical operations.
+Because ransomware needs time to replicate, penetrations are often sprung on weekends and holidays, when successful attacks may take more time to detect.
+This multiplies the difficulty of rapidly assembling and orchestrating a qualified response team.

-Progent has a range of solutions for protecting Allentown businesses from ransomware events.
-These include team education to help identify and avoid phishing exploits, ProSight Active Security Monitoring for remote monitoring and management, along with deployment of modern security solutions with artificial intelligence capabilities to intelligently identify and disable new cyber attacks.
-Progent also can provide the assistance of seasoned crypto-ransomware recovery consultants with the skills and commitment to re-deploy a breached network as quickly as possible.
+Progent provides a variety of support services for protecting Allentown businesses from ransomware penetrations.
+These include team member training to become familiar with and avoid phishing attempts, ProSight Active Security Monitoring for endpoint detection and response (EDR) utilizing SentinelOne's behavior-based cyberthreat protection to discover and quarantine day-zero malware assaults.
+Progent also can provide the services of seasoned ransomware recovery engineers with the skills and commitment to rebuild a compromised network as rapidly as possible.

 Progent's Ransomware Recovery Support Services

-Following a ransomware penetration, sending the ransom demands in cryptocurrency does not guarantee that cyber hackers will respond with the needed keys to unencrypt all your files.
-Kaspersky Labs ascertained that 17% of crypto-ransomware victims never restored their files even after having sent off the ransom, resulting in more losses.
+After a ransomware event, even paying the ransom demands in Bitcoin cryptocurrency does not ensure that merciless criminals will respond with the needed keys to decrypt all your files.
+Kaspersky Labs ascertained that seventeen percent of ransomware victims never recovered their information even after having paid the ransom, resulting in increased losses.
 The risk is also expensive.
-Ryuk ransoms often range from 15-40 BTC ($120,000 and $400,000).
-This is greatly above the typical crypto-ransomware demands, which ZDNET determined to be around $13,000 for smaller businesses.
-The other path is to piece back together the key elements of your IT environment.
-Without access to complete system backups, this requires a wide complement of skill sets, top notch project management, and the willingness to work 24x7 until the job is complete.
+Ryuk ransoms frequently range from 15-40 BTC ($120,000 and $400,000).
+This is significantly above the average ransomware demands, which ZDNET determined to be in the range of $13,000 for smaller organizations.
+The fallback is to piece back together the key elements of your Information Technology environment.
+Without access to full data backups, this calls for a broad range of skills, top notch project management, and the willingness to work continuously until the recovery project is completed.

-For twenty years, Progent has offered expert Information Technology services for companies throughout the U.S. and has achieved Microsoft's Gold Partnership certification in the Datacenter and Cloud Productivity competencies.
-Progent's group of subject matter experts (SMEs) includes engineers who have earned advanced industry certifications in foundation technologies like Microsoft, Cisco, VMware, and major distributions of Linux.
-Progent's cyber security consultants have garnered internationally-renowned industry certifications including CISM, CISSP, CRISC, and SANS GIAC.
+For twenty years, Progent has offered certified expert IT services for companies across the US and has achieved Microsoft's Gold Partnership certification in the Datacenter and Cloud Productivity competencies.
+Progent's group of subject matter experts includes consultants who have been awarded high-level industry certifications in leading technologies like Microsoft, Cisco, VMware, and major distributions of Linux.
+Progent's security experts have earned internationally-renowned certifications including CISM, CISSP, ISACA CRISC, and GIAC.
 (Visit Progent's certifications).
-Progent in addition has expertise in financial management and ERP application software.
-This breadth of experience gives Progent the ability to efficiently ascertain necessary systems and consolidate the remaining components of your IT system following a crypto-ransomware event and configure them into an operational system.
+Progent also has expertise with accounting and ERP application software.
+This breadth of expertise provides Progent the skills to rapidly determine necessary systems and re-organize the remaining parts of your IT system following a ransomware event and configure them into a functioning network.

-Progent's ransomware group deploys powerful project management applications to coordinate the sophisticated restoration process.
-Progent appreciates the importance of working rapidly and in unison with a client's management and IT staff to assign priority to tasks and to get essential systems back online as soon as possible.
+Progent's ransomware team of experts has state-of-the-art project management applications to orchestrate the complicated restoration process.
+Progent understands the importance of working rapidly and in concert with a customer's management and Information Technology team members to prioritize tasks and to get key systems back online as soon as humanly possible.

-A client hired Progent after their organization was crashed by Ryuk crypto-ransomware.
-Ryuk is believed to have been deployed by North Korean state sponsored cybercriminals, suspected of adopting strategies leaked from the U.S. National Security Agency.
-Ryuk attacks specific organizations with limited tolerance for disruption and is among the most profitable instances of ransomware.
-Well Known victims include Data Resolution, a California-based information warehousing and cloud computing business, and the Chicago Tribune.
-Progent's customer is a single-location manufacturer based in the Chicago metro area with about 500 staff members.
-The Ryuk event had paralyzed all business operations and manufacturing capabilities.
-Most of the client's data protection had been directly accessible at the beginning of the attack and were damaged.
-The client was actively seeking loans for paying the ransom demand (more than two hundred thousand dollars) and hoping for the best, but in the end called Progent.
+A customer contacted Progent after their network system was penetrated by the Ryuk crypto-ransomware.
+Ryuk is believed to have been launched by Northern Korean state sponsored hackers, possibly adopting strategies leaked from America's National Security Agency.
+Ryuk seeks specific companies with little or no tolerance for disruption and is one of the most profitable examples of crypto-ransomware.
+High publicized organizations include Data Resolution, a California-based data warehousing and cloud computing company, and the Chicago Tribune.
+Progent's customer is a regional manufacturing company headquartered in the Chicago metro area and has around 500 staff members.
+The Ryuk attack had disabled all company operations and manufacturing processes.
+The majority of the client's data backups had been directly accessible at the beginning of the attack and were encrypted.
+The client considered paying the ransom (in excess of two hundred thousand dollars) and hoping for the best, but ultimately made the decision to use Progent.

-"I cannot speak enough in regards to the help Progent provided us during the most fearful time of (our) companyís existence.
-We had little choice but to pay the cyber criminals if not for the confidence the Progent group provided us.
-The fact that you were able to get our e-mail and important applications back into operation in less than 1 week was incredible.
-Every single expert I talked with or messaged at Progent was totally committed on getting us restored and was working breakneck pace to bail us out."
+"I cannot thank you enough in regards to the support Progent gave us during the most critical time of (our) company's life.
+We most likely would have paid the hackers behind this attack except for the confidence the Progent experts provided us.
+That you could get our messaging and key applications back into operation in less than five days was something I thought impossible.
+Every single expert I talked with or messaged at Progent was absolutely committed on getting us working again and was working at all hours on our behalf."

-Progent worked together with the client to quickly understand and prioritize the critical applications that needed to be recovered in order to restart departmental functions:
+Progent worked together with the customer to quickly understand and assign priority to the most important services that needed to be addressed in order to continue departmental functions:

-To start, Progent followed Anti-virus penetration mitigation best practices by halting the spread and clearing up compromised systems.
-Progent then initiated the work of recovering Microsoft AD, the foundation of enterprise environments built upon Microsoft Windows technology.
-Microsoft Exchange Server email will not work without Active Directory, and the businessesí MRP software utilized Microsoft SQL Server, which depends on Windows AD for access to the information.
+To start, Progent adhered to AV/Malware Processes event response industry best practices by stopping the spread and clearing up compromised systems.
+Progent then began the steps of recovering Microsoft AD, the foundation of enterprise environments built upon Microsoft technology.
+Microsoft Exchange Server messaging will not work without AD, and the businesses' accounting and MRP system leveraged SQL Server, which requires Active Directory services for authentication to the databases.

 - Exchange Server

-"For the most part, the manufacturing operation was never shut down and we did not miss any customer orders."
+"For the most part, the assembly line operation survived unscathed and we did not miss any customer sales."

-Throughout the following few weeks critical milestones in the restoration project were achieved through tight cooperation between Progent engineers and the customer:
+During the following month key milestones in the restoration project were made through close cooperation between Progent consultants and the client:

-- In-house web applications were restored without losing any information.
+- In-house web sites were brought back up without losing any information.

-- The MailStore Exchange Server containing more than 4 million archived emails was brought on-line and available for users.
+- The MailStore Exchange Server with over four million historical emails was spun up and accessible to users.

-- CRM/Product Ordering/Invoicing/Accounts Payable (AP)/Accounts Receivables/Inventory capabilities were 100 percent functional.
+- CRM/Orders/Invoices/Accounts Payable (AP)/Accounts Receivables/Inventory modules were completely operational.

 - A new Palo Alto Networks 850 firewall was set up and programmed.

-- 90% of the desktop computers were functioning as before the incident.
+- Nearly all of the desktop computers were being used by staff.

-"So much of what went on in the initial days is nearly entirely a fog for me, but I will not soon forget the countless hours each and every one of your team accomplished to give us our company back.
-Iíve entrusted Progent for the past 10 years, possibly more, and every time I needed help Progent has come through and delivered.
-This situation was a Herculean accomplishment."
+"A lot of what was accomplished during the initial response is nearly entirely a blur for me, but my management will not forget the countless hours each of you accomplished to give us our company back.
+I've been working with Progent for at least 10 years, possibly more, and every time Progent has come through and delivered.
+This situation was a testament to your capabilities."

-A likely business-ending catastrophe was avoided with hard-working professionals, a wide array of knowledge, and tight teamwork.
-Although upon completion of forensics the crypto-ransomware virus attack described here would have been identified and disabled with advanced security technology and security best practices, staff training, and properly executed incident response procedures for backup and keeping systems up to date with security patches, the reality is that state-sponsored hackers from Russia, China and elsewhere are relentless and represent an ongoing threat.
-If you do fall victim to a ransomware penetration, remember that Progent's team of professionals has substantial experience in crypto-ransomware virus defense, mitigation, and file restoration.
+A likely business-killing disaster was evaded by hard-working professionals, a wide array of subject matter expertise, and tight collaboration.
+Although in retrospect the crypto-ransomware virus attack detailed here could have been identified and prevented with advanced cyber security technology and security best practices, team training, and well designed incident response procedures for data backup and applying software patches, the fact is that state-sponsored cybercriminals from China, North Korea and elsewhere are relentless and are an ongoing threat.
+If you do fall victim to a ransomware incursion, remember that Progent's team of experts has proven experience in ransomware virus blocking, removal, and data restoration.

-"So, to Darrin, Matt, Aaron, Dan, Jesse, Arnaud, Allen, Tony and Chris (and any others that were helping), thanks very much for making it so I could get some sleep after we made it over the initial push.
-All of you did an amazing job, and if any of your team is in the Chicago area, dinner is my treat!"
+"So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Tony and Chris (along with others who were involved), I'm grateful for letting me get some sleep after we made it past the initial fire.
+Everyone did an impressive job, and if anyone is in the Chicago area, dinner is on me!"

-To read or download a PDF version of this case study, click:
+To review or download a PDF version of this ransomware incident report, click:

-Progent's Crypto-Ransomware Recovery Case Study Datasheet.
+Progent's Ransomware Recovery Case Study Datasheet.
 (PDF - 282 KB)